angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 Empty the Warrens kills are simple so I'll get them out of the way first.
 Do you have a few rituals or petals, maybe an LED, and an Empty the Warrens or a way to get it?
 Consider trying to kill with Empty.
-EtW lets you "go off" faster and with a lower storm count and still likely win.
-This is useful when you find yourself with an opening to _go off_ but a non-lethal storm count.
+EtW lets you "go off" faster and with a lower _Storm_ count and still likely win.
+This is useful when you find yourself with an opening to _go off_ but a non-lethal _Storm_ count.
 Did you duress your Delver opponent and see they had no castable countermagic?
 Are you concerned about a potential lockpiece like Chalice or Thalia?
 These are good times to consider the EtW plan.
 If you can make at least 8, and preferably more